Natural Alternative Therapies

 Then, once you start reacting to the anxious thought you find yourself thinking about it over and over again, building a fake and frightening future from it in minutes.

-But if you want to combat depressive and anxious thinking, here’s exactly how to do it:
+But there’s a simple way if to combat depressive and anxious thinking, here’s exactly how to do it:

 How to Stop Anxious Thoughts in 30 Seconds